coop-deluxe/sm64coopdx/docs/lua/functions-5.md

 ## [obj_move_xyz_using_fvel_and_yaw](#obj_move_xyz_using_fvel_and_yaw)

 ### Description
-Updates the object `obj` horizontal velocity using its forward vel and move angle yaw, then moves it
+Updates the object `obj` horizontal velocity using its forward velocity and move angle yaw, then moves it

 ### Lua Example
 `obj_move_xyz_using_fvel_and_yaw(obj)`